eliwoodsrapp/BSE-Portfolio/index.md

 [![Third Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574014/video_to_markdown/images/youtube--y3VAmNlER5Y-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=y3VAmNlER5Y&feature=emb_logo "Second Milestone"){:target="_blank" rel="noopener"}
 # First Milestone

-My first milestone was setting up and hooking up the Raspberry Pi and all the necessary components onto my tv.
-The heatsinks, the sd card, and the controller were all added to ensure that the Raspberry Pi was working.
-Instead of the Raspberry Pi Os software, I had to first download a different software called Retro Pie.
-With Retro Pie, I needed to download an Imager for Raspberry Pi.
-Raspberry Pi Imager automatically downloads a list of the latest versions of Raspbian supported by the Raspberry Pi.
-Raspbian is the typical Raspberry Pi Os software, the one I needed on the Raspberry Pi was Retro Pi.
-With the included SD card, I plugged in the SD into my computer and launched the Imager.
-The imager allowed me to set the Operating System to Retro Pi instead of Raspbian onto the SD card.
-With the OS imaged onto the SD, I plugged the SD card back into the Raspberry Pi and rebooted the system and Retro Bi booted up.
+For my first milestone, I tested the camera module with a color-filter.
+First, I set up my Raspberry Pi.
+I uploaded an OS for the Pi to a micro SD, and plugged it into the board.
+Then, I downloaded PuTTY and VNC Viewer to interact with the Pi through my laptop.
+Once I could access the Pi, I installed necessary camera packages to be able to use the camera module, then I installed OpenCV for the capability of color-filtering.
+I plugged in the camera module, and set to writing some test code.
+The completed code provided three displays, a preview of the raw camera stream, that same camera stream with the color red isolated as white, and finally, the camera stream with the color red isolated as red.
+It encouraged me, because the test showed a major part of the completed prototype in a functional state.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/akWSVJHWgVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/akWSVJHWgVM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>